Veracruz (city): Viceroyalty of New Spain (1518–1821)

+In 1804 the Balmis Expedition arrived at Veracruz with the smallpox vaccine, which was from here transported to the whole of New Spain.
 The 19th century was marked by armed conflicts.
 During the Mexican War of Independence, Spain placed troops here to maintain Mexico City's sea link with Spain.
 In 1816, Antonio López de Santa Anna commanded royalist troops countering the insurgency.
 In 1820, insurgents took the city, despite Santa Anna's attempts to stop them.
 The last viceroy of New Spain, Juan O'Donojú, arrived here in 1821, where he signed the Treaty of Córdoba with Agustín de Iturbide at Fort San Juan de Ulúa.
 In 1823, Spanish troops remaining at Fort San Juan de Ulúa fired on the newly independent Mexican city of Veracruz.
+In 1825 the last Spanish troops left San Juan de Ulúa.

+Mexico (since 1821)

 The city's defense against the attack earned its first title of "Heroic City".
 During the Pastry War in 1837, the city mounted a defense against a French attack, and earned its second title of "Heroic City."

 In 1847 during the Mexican–American War, United States forces invaded the city.
 It was defended by generals Juan Morales and José Juan de Landero.
 The siege continued with brisk firing until 27 March, by which time a considerable breach had been made in the wall surrounding the city.
 Upon this General Morales, who was Governor of both the city and of San Juan de Ulúa, commenced a correspondence with General Winfield Scott looking to the surrender of the town, forts and garrison.
 On the 29th Vera Cruz and San Juan de Ulúa were occupied by Scott's army.
 About five thousand prisoners and four hundred pieces of artillery, in addition to large amounts of small arms and ammunition, fell into the hands of the victorious invaders.
 The casualties on the US side during the siege amounted to sixty-four officers and men, killed and wounded.

 Ten years later, civil war between liberals and conservatives forced Benito Juárez's government to flee Mexico City.
 Juárez went to Veracruz and governed from there in 1857.
 In 1861 Spain sent its troops to occupy the port in an effort to secure payment of debts, which Juárez had suspended.
 French military forces accompanied them to prepare for Maximiliano I and occupied the city when the emperor and his wife Carlota of Belgium arrived in 1864.